isirode/draw-shapes-unity/README.md

 To run the project, open `Scenes/Main.unity` and click on the play button.

 In the main scene there will be three buttons: square, circle, and triangle.
 Click on one of the buttons and then click 2-3 points in the game view to draw and release a physics shape.
 The shape will react to gravity and interact with other objects in the scene.

+## Importing the project

+You can add this package as a git url : "https://github.com/isirode/draw-shapes-unity.git?path=/Assets/Isirode/draw-shapes-unity#0.0.3".
+The project will be added to your "Packages" folder, the scenes will be read-only, if you want to open them, just copy them in your Assets folder and they will be usable.

+You can also download the .unitypackage of the version you want, here for instance https://github.com/isirode/draw-shapes-unity/releases/tag/0.0.3 and add it manually to your project.
+This should import the project in your Assets folder.